 Prevent Your Pipes from Freezing

 When temperatures drop, pipes can freeze and burst, causing thousands of dollars in damage.
-Don’t let this happen in your home.
+Here’s how to avoid this costly—and messy—problem.

-According to the Insurance Institute for Business & Home Safety, you could pay more than $5,000 to repair water damage caused by a frozen pipe.
+You could spend thousands to repair water damage caused by a frozen pipe.
 Save your checkbook—and your property—from the trouble.

 Identify Freeze Risks

-Plumbing runs throughout your home, but certain areas are exposed to a higher risk of freezing:
+Plumbing runs throughout your home, but certain areas have a higher risk of freezing:

-- Outdoor plumbing: This includes garden hoses, swimming pool supply lines, water sprinkler lines and other pipes that are exposed to low temperatures.
+- Outdoor plumbing: This includes garden hose spigots, swimming pool supply lines, water sprinkler lines and other pipes that are exposed to low temperatures.

 - Exterior walls: Pipes that run along outside walls can freeze if they aren’t well insulated.

 Also, pipes are more susceptible to freezing at certain times:

 - Extended absences: Leave your heat on and set it no lower than 55 degrees if you plan to be away from your home for a few days.
 Before longer absences, shut off your main water supply and drain the system.